 Minor Female Hockey

-Alberta currently has close to 8,000 females participating in our sport and female hockey is currently one of the fastest growing sports in the province.
-Whether your daughter is just starting out or has been playing for a number of years - there are a number of great opportunities for her to become involved in female hockey.
+Alberta currently has over 11,000 players participating in female hockey and is one of the fastest growing sports in the province.
+Whether your daughter is just starting out or has been playing for a number of years; there are many great opportunities for her to get involved in female hockey.

 Female hockey provides the opportunity for girls to engage in a healthy, active lifestyle while developing new friendships that will last after the hockey season ends.
-Female Hockey allows girls to develop as athletes and as citizens of Alberta, learning key life lessons through their participations in Canada’s game.
+Female hockey allows girls to develop as athletes and citizens of Alberta, learning key life lessons through their participation in Canada’s game.
 Getting your daughter involved in hockey will help to:

-• Set goals and work hard to achieve those goals.
+• Set goals and work hard to achieve them.

 • Learn from setbacks and handling adversity in a positive way.

-• Work with others and strive to achieve a collective team goals.
+• Work with others and strive to achieve collective team goals.

-• Grow as a leader and prepare for life outside the arena.
+• Grow as a leader and prepare for life outside of hockey.

 • Enjoy Hockey For Life!